 | Cooler Included | Yes (Wraith Stealth) | Yes (Wraith Stealth) | No |

 The AMD Socket AM5 platform, officially designated as LGA 1718, marks a significant technological leap, engineered from the ground up for the demanding requirements of future generations of computing.
 Debuting with the Zen 4 microarchitecture (Ryzen 7000 series) and explicitly designed to support Zen 5 (Ryzen 9000 series) and potentially Zen 6, AMD has made a firm commitment to supporting this platform through at least 2027.
-This Land Grid Array (LGA) design, a departure from AM4’s PGA, inherently improves durability, signal integrity, and power delivery, enabling robust support for CPUs up to 170W TDP and even up to 230W package power on enthusiast boards.
+This Land Grid Array (LGA) design, a departure from AM4’s PGA, inherently improves durability by shifting fragile pins from the CPU to the motherboard, significantly lessening the incidence of ‘bent pin’ trauma during installation.
+With 1718 contacts compared to AM4’s 1331, LGA 1718 also boasts superior contact density, crucial for improved signal integrity and robust power delivery.
+This enables stable support for CPUs up to 170W TDP and even up to 230W package power on enthusiast boards.
+Early AM5 designs (referred to as ‘v2’ by Igor’s Lab) feature improved rigidity and pressure distribution through a ‘Force Frame’ with two pressure-spreading lugs and up to eight fixing points, ensuring optimal CPU-to-socket contact.
 However, this level of future-proofing, while strategically sound for long-term upgrade paths, undeniably comes at a higher initial cost due to the mandatory adoption of DDR5 memory and newer, more feature-rich motherboard chipsets.

 Key AM5 Advancements:

-- LGA 1718 Socket: Enhanced durability, signal integrity, and power delivery.
+- LGA 1718 Socket: Enhanced durability (pins on motherboard, not CPU), superior signal integrity, and robust power delivery.
+Lessens ‘bent pin’ anxiety.

-- Exclusive DDR5 Memory Support: Up to twice the data rates, improved efficiency.
+- Exclusive DDR5 Memory Support: Up to twice the data rates of DDR4, improved efficiency, and higher module capacities.
+Mandatory for Zen 4/5 due to integrated memory controller (IMC) architectural changes.

-- Integrated PCIe 5.0: Doubles bandwidth for graphics cards and NVMe SSDs.
+- Integrated PCIe 5.0: Doubles bandwidth for next-generation graphics cards and NVMe SSDs, ensuring future readiness.

-- Future-Proofing: Guaranteed support through at least 2027 for future Ryzen generations.
+- Future-Proofing: Guaranteed support through at least 2027 for future Ryzen generations (Zen 5, Zen 6), providing a stable upgrade path.

-- Robust Power Delivery: Supports high-TDP CPUs (up to 230W package power).
+- Robust Power Delivery: Supports high-TDP CPUs (up to 230W package power) thanks to advanced VRM designs on motherboards, a consistent focus from manufacturers during AM5’s launch.

 |---|---|---|---|---|